 But we’re biased.

-Our team had the opportunity to go on a behind-the-scenes tour of IKEA‘s 50th store, which will open in Norfolk, Va., on April 10.
+Our team had the opportunity to go on a behind-the-scenes tour of IKEA‘s 50th store, which opened in Norfolk, Va., on April 10, 2019.
 And let us tell you, it was amazing.
 We had a smörgåsbord of Swedish food to start off the day, scoped out the pick-and-mix lördagsgodis candy wall in the afternoon and most importantly, we practically had an IKEA to ourselves!
 What a day!

 We started the day with a smörgåsbord of Swedish food – our plates started to fill up with breakfast items like pancakes and kanelbullar, and we moved our way to savory lunch and dinner items like meatballs, cheese, smoked salmon on deviled eggs, open-face shrimp sandwiches and beet salad (among other things).
 We topped off our plates with dessert – mind you, this was at 9:30 a.m.
 We helped ourselves to a sliver (OK, two) of Princess Cake, punschrullar and a tart that reminded us of Daim.